skip to main content

 What does it mean to have a life insurance policy?

-The right life insurance can you bring peace of mind from knowing that you've protected what matters most.
+Having right life insurance in place can give you peace of mind from knowing you and your loved ones are protected.

 Your insurance is underwritten by Chubb Life Insurance New Zealand Limited (Chubb Life).
 Chubb Life has an A (Excellent) financial strength rating given by A.M.
 Best Company Inc. A summary of the rating scale is: A++, A+ Superior | A, A- Excellent | B++, B+ Good | B, B- Fair | C++, C+ Marginal | C, C- Weak | D Poor | E Under Regulatory Supervision | F In Liquidation | S Suspended.
 For the full rating scale and more rating information visit www.ambest.com/ratings/guide.pdf